shieldworks/aegis-web/docs/production.md

 ## Conclusion

-Since **Aegis** is a *Kubernetes-native* framework; its security is strongly-related with how you secure your cluster.
-As long as you keep your cluster and the `aegis-system` namespace secure, and follow “*the principle of least privilege*” as a guideline, you should be safe.
+Since **Aegis** is a *Kubernetes-native* framework, its security is strongly related to how you secure your cluster.
+You should be safe if you keep your cluster and the`aegis-system` namespace secure and follow “*the principle of least privilege*” as a guideline.

-**Aegis** is a lightweight secrets manager; however that does not mean it runs on water: It needs CPU and Memory resources.
+**Aegis** is a lightweight secrets manager; however, that does not mean it runs on water: It needs CPU and Memory resources.
 The amount of resources you need will depend on the criteria outlined in the former sections.
 You can either benchmark your system and set your resources accordingly.
-Or set a generous-enough limits and adjust your settings as the time goes by.
+Or set generous-enough limits and adjust your settings as time goes by.

 Also, you are strongly encouraged **not** to set a limit on **Aegis** Pods’ CPU usage.
-It is recommended to let **Aegis Safe** burst CPU when it needs.
+Instead, it is recommended to let **Aegis Safe** burst the CPU when it needs.

 On the same topic, you are encouraged to set a **request** for **Aegis Safe** to guarantee a baseline compute allocation.